marianni/dragon/README.md

 ## Physical objects

 13. Model of dragon egg
-14. Model o rain drop
+14. Model of rain drop
 15. Collision of objects